Shenzhou 15: Spacewalks

 The second spacewalk was publicly announced on 2 March 2023 with no official date given (although rumors suggest it may have occurred on 28 February), with Fei Junlong and Zhang Lu on EVA while Deng Qingming once again assisted from aboard the station.
 According to some Chinese-language sources, the repetitive motion of detaching and re-attaching a safety tether to exterior handrails on the station strained Fei Junlong's upper body during the initial transfer to the work site.
 The equipment installed on EVA 2 allegedly had about 20 electrical plugs, whose protective covers had to be removed before installation and a power test.

 The mission's third spacewalk was rumored to have occurred on 30 March 2023, although similar to the second EVA, no official date was given.
 Fei Junlong and Zhang Lu installed connecting cables across the station cabin, with more than 40 electrical plugs allegedly being installed.

 The mission's fourth and final spacewalk is rumored to have occurred on 15 April 2023.
 Fei Junlong and Zhang Lu installed the fifth extended pump (Z02-01) on the exterior of Mengtian, as well as dumping trash bags, and installing additional cross-cabin cables, an external load exposure platform, and support rods for later, larger-scale science and technology experiments.

-No duration was officially given for the last three spacewalks.
+The total duration for the four spacewalks during the Shenzhou 15 mission exceeded 27 hours.